System on Module Information

 While all SoM modules run the most common operating systems, we specialize in our custom-built EMAC Open Embedded Linux (EMAC OE Linux), FreeRTOS, Micropython, and Realtime Linux operating systems.
 We also offer customization of the most common Embedded Microsoft operating systems: Windows 10 IoT Enterprise, Windows Embedded Standard, Windows Compact Embedded, Windows CE, WindowsXP, WindowsXP Embedded and MSDOS.

-Here are some White papers to help in selecting a SOM format and provide information to assist in development of a product specification for a custom project:
+Here are some White papers to help in selecting a SOM format and provide information to assist in the development of a product specification for a custom project:

 - A Presentation of the SoM approach, benefits & features. click here to download PDF.

-- An EMAC authored article on selecting an SBC. click here to download PDF.
+- An EMAC-authored article on selecting an SBC. click here to download PDF.